Follow us on... FB FB Search the site...

 Flag 6.
 Andermatt (Switzerland)

-What it lacks in the size of it's ski area (about 40km, modest in comparison with many other resorts) it more than makes up for in it's abundance of snow.
+What it lacks in the size of it's ski area (about 40km, modest in comparison with many other resorts) Andermatt more than makes up for in it's abundance of snow.
 Yes, Andermatt's snow record is excellent, one of the best in Switzerland, especially on the Gemsstock mountain that serves the resort, which is one of Switzerland's snowiest areas, with a massive average annual snowfall just nudging 10m.
 The upper slopes of Gemsstock are nearly 3000m as well, which ensures decent snow when lower areas are suffering, whilst it has a northerly facing aspect too, so is less affected by the sun.
 On the other hand, one of the resorts other ski areas - Natschen, has more southerly-facing, lower altitude slopes, and doesn't hold the snow as well.

 Flag 7.
 Warth Schroecken (Austria)

 If they had an official annual award for "the Snowiest Resort in the Alps" then this place would have more titles than most.
-The resort may not offer the same kilometres of pistes as others in the list, but if it's snow you want then this is the place to come and get it.
-With it's own microclimate making things colder and more precipitous than others in the area, Warth-Schroeken averages over 10m of snowfall each year.
+Warth-Schroeken may not offer the same kilometres of pistes as others in the list, but if it's snow you want then this is the place to come and get it.
+With it's own micro-climate making things colder and more precipitous than others in the area, Warth-Schroeken averages over 10m of snowfall each year.
 Even it's bad years are snowier than many of it's higher-altitude rivals.

 Flag 8.
 Ischgl (Austria)